Cal hosts Love and No. 4 Arizona - WTOP News

 Berkeley, California; Friday, 10:30 p.m.
 EST

-BOTTOM LINE: No. 4 Arizona visits the California Golden Bears after Caleb Love scored 26 points in Arizona’s 96-95 overtime loss to the Florida Atlantic Owls.
+BOTTOM LINE: No. 4 Arizona plays the California Golden Bears after Caleb Love scored 26 points in Arizona’s 96-95 overtime loss to the Florida Atlantic Owls.

-The Golden Bears have gone 4-2 at home.
-Cal is 0-3 in games decided by less than 4 points.
+The Golden Bears have gone 4-2 in home games.
+Cal is seventh in the Pac-12 in rebounding with 37.6 rebounds.
+Fardaws Aimaq paces the Golden Bears with 10.7 boards.

 The Wildcats have gone 1-0 away from home.
-Arizona averages 92.5 points and has outscored opponents by 22.2 points per game.
+Arizona has a 0-1 record in one-possession games.

-Cal averages 9.0 made 3-pointers per game, 1.0 more made shot than the 8.0 per game Arizona allows.
-Arizona has shot at a 49.3% rate from the field this season, 5.3 percentage points greater than the 44.0% shooting opponents of Cal have averaged.
+Cal averages 9.0 made 3-pointers per game, 1.0 more made shot than the 8.0 per game Arizona gives up.
+Arizona averages 7.7 made 3-pointers per game this season, 0.6 fewer makes per game than Cal gives up.

-The Golden Bears and Wildcats square off Friday for the first time in conference play this season.
+The Golden Bears and Wildcats meet Friday for the first time in Pac-12 play this season.

-TOP PERFORMERS: Jaylon Tyson is averaging 19.4 points, seven rebounds and 3.5 assists for the Golden Bears.
-Fardaws Aimaq is averaging 16.9 points and 10.7 rebounds over the past 10 games for Cal.
+TOP PERFORMERS: Jaylon Tyson is scoring 19.4 points per game and averaging 7.0 rebounds for the Golden Bears.
+Aimaq is averaging 17.0 points and 10.7 rebounds over the last 10 games for Cal.

-Kylan Boswell is averaging 12 points, 4.3 assists and 1.8 steals for the Wildcats.
-Love is averaging 16.9 points over the last 10 games for Arizona.
+Love is shooting 39.6% and averaging 16.5 points for the Wildcats.
+Kylan Boswell is averaging 2.1 made 3-pointers over the last 10 games for Arizona.

 LAST 10 GAMES: Golden Bears: 3-7, averaging 76.5 points, 38.3 rebounds, 12.2 assists, 5.3 steals and 3.0 blocks per game while shooting 43.6% from the field.
 Their opponents have averaged 76.9 points per game.